olherreragz/ML_trigger/README.md

 # ML_trigger

 This repository contains code to trigger Machine Learnings steps programatically,  as part of a Screening Test for a DS internship.
-Steps are automatically triggered after reading a ```json``` file that contains the details of every step.
+Steps are automatically triggered after reading a ```json``` file containing details of every step.

 The algorithm implements a *"Template method"* design pattern.
 The super-class of the design pattern is ```Process abstract class``` in ```Process.py```.